 You can edit the Client configuration for both online and offline Clients.
-Configuration changes of online Clients will be applied immediately.
-Configuration changes of offline Clients will be applied as soon as the Client goes online.
+Configuration changes to online Clients will be applied immediately.
+Configuration changes to offline Clients will be applied as soon as the Client goes online.

 Newly installed Clients have a Custom configuration that can be edited for each Client individually.
 When Clients are added to a Client group, you can choose whether they keep their Custom configuration or inherit the configuration from the Client group.
 Whenever the Client group configuration is changed, the Client configuration that is inherited from this Client group will also change.

 To edit the Windows Client custom configuration, do the following:

 1. Log in to the Management Tool as a user with the Client Configuration Management permission for Clients.

 2. Click the Client Management navigation link on the left.

 3. On the Client Management page, find the Windows Client which you want to edit the configuration of, and click on its name in the Client Name column.